flynsequeira/ttravel/README.md

 8. pip install requirements<br>
   if this doesnt work, try 'pip install requirements.txt'<br>
 9. python app.py<br>
   This command should start the server and also show the url.
+It usually shows 0.0.0.0/8000.
+If it doesn't there's an issue.
+Ping me.
 Open that url in your pc and happy coding.
 If you face any<br> issue, ping me, and I'll check it out.<br>